Phfish1/Docs/Linux/KVM's/Running Linux under Windows.md

 $ wsl --install ubuntu
 ```

-doint only `wsl --install` shows you your options
+doing only `wsl --install` shows you your options

 Then simply open PowerShell or CMD and type:

 ```
 $ wsl
 ```

+> Remember to update && upgrade ;)

 ___